sigmorphon/sigmorphon.github.io/workshops/2024/call_for_tasks.md

 ## Proposed timeline for tasks

 We are currently planning to extend a proposal for the SIGMORPHON workshop, aiming for a workshop in Summer 2024 (likely NAACL).
 We will then host shared tasks results in August, 2024.
+This timeline is subject to change.

 <li> December 1, 2023: Task website is complete, and accepting registrations to the mailing list </li>
 <li> January 15, 2024: Data collection is complete, and data is released to participants </li>